MaryamShahini/Beers-Breweries-Project/Beer-Brew_Markdown_file.md

 Introduction:
 =============

 Todays, due to variaty of beers and brew styles, beer selection is not simple any more.
-Craft beers have an enormous positive impact on the economy. the craft brewing industry in the U.S. created more than 424,000 jobs and contributed $56 billion to the U.S. economy.
-In this research, answers of common questions regarding craft beers and breweries is shown.
+Craft beers have an enormous positive impact on the economy.
+Craft brewing industry in the U.S. created more than 424,000 jobs and contributed $56 billion to the U.S. economy.
+In this research, there are answers to common questions regarding craft beers and breweries.

 Import .csv data sets:
 ======================